pulse-us/portlet/README.md

 ### Liferay Organizations

 The top level Organization in Liferay is `pulse-us`.
 Only ROLE_ADMIN may be assigned to this Organization.
-The first sub-organization level are the implementation-specific organizationss, and all have the form `pulse-*`, where `*` can be any string except `us`.
+The first sub-organization level are the implementation-specific organizations, and all have the form `pulse-*`, where `*` can be any string except `us`.
 All ACFs are sub-organizations of one of the implementation-specific organizations, and can take any form, as long as it doesn't start with `pulse-`

 ## Checkstyle